TOLC REGULATIONS FOR PARTECIPANTS

 For each test, partecipants shall pay CISIA an all-inclusive compulsory fee; CISIA collects the fee on behalf of the University where the test have been booked, (virtually or physically).

 The fee is non-refundable and equal on all national territory and yearly set by the Board of Governors of CISIA.
-Even for 2021, the fee is set at 30,00€
+The fee is set at 30,00€

 Payment can be made through: